Healing wounds: The Brexit vote shows us that the task of “humanising globalisation” cannot wait

-But there are no quick fixes.
+But this is going to be a long, hard road.
 Humanising globalisation will take commitment, courage and leadership.
 It will require energy, creativity, empathy, compassion and a willingness to look beyond the short term.
 It cries out for approaches that put social justice and human rights imperatives front and centre.
 It calls for policies that make people's health, safety and well-being a benchmark of success, not just a hoped-for reward.

-The prize is sustained economic prosperity, equality, social mobility and cohesion.
+The prize is sustained economic prosperity, equality, social mobility, harmony, cohesion and hope.

-But the consequences of failure are poverty, rage, violence, hate and social unrest.
+But the consequences of failure are poverty, rage, violence, hate, social unrest and despair.